hackforla/accessibility/docs/known-issues-and-solutions/solutions-index/feature-alternative-text.md

 ## WAVE Guidance

-WAVE Tool's Reference material on [REPLACE WITH WAVE ERROR NAME] may not specifically address your problem.
+WAVE Tool's Reference material on Alternative text may not specifically address your problem.
 We provide it here for optional reading.

 ???
 Info "Click to see WAVE Tool Reference"